ungive/php-rest-api/README.md

 A rewrite engine is not needed for that.
 - The `ApiController` base class has several attributes that you can work with inside your controller class. [#](#the-apicontroller-class)
 - A response (-object) is encoded by the WebApi class.
 The supported types are JSON and XML.
-- The HTTP response code can be specified by return an instance of the `HttpResponse` class.
+- The HTTP response code can be specified by returning an instance of the `HttpResponse` class.

 --